Revision 15-4; Effective October 1, 2015

 Information from the head of household's credit report may be used to develop questions to authenticate the caller.
 Examples of credit report questions to authenticate the caller include:

-1. What is the name of a gas station or department store with which you have a credit card?
+- What is the name of a gas station or department store where you have a credit card?

-2. What is the name of a major credit card you have (Visa, MasterCard, American Express, Discover, etc.)?
+- What is the name of a major credit card you have, such as a Visa, MasterCard, American Express or Discover?

-3. What is the name of the bank/financial institution with which you have/had a student loan?
+- What is the name of the bank or financial institution which holds your student loan?

-4. What is the name of the bank/financial institution with which you have/had a car loan?
+- What is the name of the bank or financial institution which holds your car loan?

 Related Policy